Internal Metaphors Revealed

 Think of building a town for a model train set.
 It is full of objects that serve a variety of purposes.
 You might have a train, running on a track, which may split in places.
 The tracks may go by a bank, a school house, and homes.
 There may be switch controls that regulate the train’s going and coming.
 About each of these, there will be added details and purposes.
 Similarly, Gina and you are creating a model of your internal metaphors to explore.

 As your facilitator, Gina listens deeply and guides your attention among your metaphors with a systematic series of questions, using mostly your exact words.
 This isn’t a conversation, but an invitation to explore your internal world.
-Gina describes it as self-exploration , not self-explanation.
+It is self-exploration, not self-explanation.
 You’ll discover you know a lot about your metaphors and what you want to have happen to them–what changes feel necessary.

-The experiential metaphor process Gina uses is called Symbolic Modeling, which has three basic parts:
+The experiential metaphor process Gina uses is called Clean Language, which has three basic parts:

-Clean Language: As your Symbolic Modeling facilitator, Gina uses a unique sentence structure, based on your exact words, to ask questions about the images you describe.
+Clean Language Questions: As your facilitator, Gina uses a unique sentence structure, based on your exact words, to ask questions about the images you describe.
 She focuses your attention on their details and their relationships with one another.
-You’ll notice her speech does not sound like ordinary conversation; it is grammatically awkward and very sparse.
+You’ll notice her speech does not sound like ordinary conversation; it is grammatically a bit awkward and very sparse.
 This encourages you not to engage cognitively or conversationally with her.
 She is there to guide your exploration of your metaphors, not to interpret their meanings or add observations or determine what you should do with them.
 You might say you are co-facilitators.

 Modeling: Together, Gina and you are developing a full picture of your metaphor “landscape”, a map that identifies and locates all your internal images.
 Through a series of questions, and possibly over a number of sessions, you will collect details about the metaphors that encode your experiences and how you responded to those experiences.
 In a surprisingly emotional and physical way, you’ll discover there are things you want to change with these images, and Gina will help guide you through discovering how that can happen.
 As changes occur with your metaphors, you’re apt to feel profound shifts emotionally, as your mind seems to work through old blocks and create new ways of meeting the world.